szobov/szobov.github.io/_posts/2018-12-23-first-post.md

 ### Here is the test of the code highlighting and the small c++ advice

-Do not forget to make a shared pointers from `this` if you pass it in lambda or bind, especially if you will use it somehow asynchronously, e.g. with `boost::asio`.
+Do not forget to [make a shared pointer](https://en.cppreference.com/w/cpp/memory/enable_shared_from_this) from `this` if you pass it in [lambda](https://en.cppreference.com/w/cpp/language/lambda) or [bind](https://en.cppreference.com/w/cpp/utility/functional/bind), especially if you will use it somehow asynchronously, e.g. with [boost::asio](https://www.boost.org/doc/libs/1_69_0/doc/html/boost_asio.html).
 In case you'd pass it as a raw pointer, you can get a segmentation fault because object won't be tracked by `shared_ptr`:

 {% highlight c++ %}
 #include <functional>